davidmarkgardiner/obsidian/investWeekly/plan.md

 poet
 nvidia
-smci
-tesla
 apple
 ppc consumer staples
 synchrony finacials
+vertiv holdings vrt

+google
+msft

+smci
+tesla
 ### used/ remaining

-check why limit not used?
+check why limit not used? - its new year :-)
+	remove subscriptions not being unitises motley fool peleton
+??

+see ptk bought in error